benSlaughter/allotment/README.md

 ---------------

-Allotment is a performance recording gem.
-It makes recording the performance of code simple.
+Allotment is a performance time recording gem.
-Allotment is a way of monitoring the performance of a block or a proc of code.
-If the code spans across several methods or objects then there is the ability to monitor the required areas.

-Allotment handles all the recording of the performance times, it stores them once a performance story has been completed.

-Each performance recording is stored with a recording name, each following recording is added so that multiple recordings can be queried and assesed.

-Allotment also stores all the results so that they can be easily accessed at any time.
+It makes recording performance simple, while still being powerful and flexible.

 ## Setup

 Allotment has been tested with Ruby 1.9.2 and later.
-To install, type:
+To install:

 ```bash
 gem install allotment